paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-...output a display name without assigning a `name` instance variable if one was not originally given, here using `self.name` to refer explicitly to the `name` instance method
+...refer explicitly to the "`name`" instance method by using `self.name`, and output a display name without assigning a "`name`" instance variable if one was not originally given...

 ---
 [.background-color: #F0F0F0]